tonyc/stl_metrics/README.md

 ## Setup

-Check out the repo, and run `bundle install`
+Check out the repo, and run `bundle install`.
+If you get an error about bundler not being found, run `gem install bundler`

 ## Usage